WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod02/0201-Manage AD DS objects.md

 3. Under **Group type**, select **Security**, and then select **OK**.

-**Results:** After completing this exercise, you will have created groups and added members, configured group nesting, and converted a group type.
+**Results:** After completing this exercise, you'll have created groups and added members, configured group nesting, and converted a group type.

 ## Exercise 2: Create and configure user accounts in AD DS

 ### Scenario

-You have a list of new users that you must create for the branch office.
-You have decided to create a template to facilitate the quick creation of users for the branch.
-You will validate that template by creating a new test user and checking the properties.
+You have a list of new users that you must create for the branch office, and ou're going to create a template to facilitate quick creation of branch users.
+You'll validate that template by creating a new test user and checking the properties.

 The main tasks for this exercise are as follows: